Fermi's golden rule for heating in strongly driven Floquet systems: Suppression of heating at strong drives

 The nonmonotonic heating rate in Fig.~\ref{fig:heating_rate} is well captured by the Floquet FGR with $H_F$ obtained by the Magnus expansion at sufficiently high order.
 The Floquet-FGR results are obtained by the following three steps.
-First, we use the Magnus expansion, which is equivalent to the Baker-Campbell-Hausdorff (BCH) formula~\cite{Casas2009} for stepwise drives.
-In this way, we find the Floquet unitary $U={e^Z}$, expanding $Z$ as a power series of $T$.
-The symmetric structure of $U$ in Eq.~\eqref{eq:FloquetU} ensures that only odd powers of $T$ appear in $Z$~\footnote{For unsymmetrized drives where $U'=e^{-i(H_0-V)T/2}e^{-i(H_0+V)T/2}$, $Z$ also involves even powers leading to worse convergence with the order of expansion}.
-By truncating the power series for $Z$ at $T^{N+1}$ for an even $N$, we obtain the Floquet Hamiltonian in the $N$-th order of Magnus expansion as $H_F=(i/T)Z^{(N+1)}$.
-Next, we find the temperature $\beta$ that reproduces our target energy density $\epsilon=-0.48=\text{tr}(\rho^F_{\beta}H_0)/L$.
-Note that our state is thermal for $H_F$, and $H_0$ is the observable of interest.
-And finally, using Eqs.~\eqref{eq:wmn} and \eqref{eq:SdotP}, we compute the temperature increase $d\beta$ in a small time step $dt$, after which the energy density is $\epsilon'=\text{tr}(\rho^F_{\beta+d\beta}H_0)/L$.
-Thus, we obtain the heating rate by $(\epsilon'-\epsilon)/dt$.
-As seen from Fig.~\ref{fig:heating_rate}, while the bare FGR starts failing at $h_x\approx1.5$ the Floquet FGR at the 6th order remains accurate up to $h_x=6$, capturing the nonmonotonic behavior of the heating rate.
+First, we use the Magnus expansion of the Floquet unitary $U$ to compute the Floquet Hamiltonian as a power series of $T$.
+Note that for symmetric drives only odd terms show up in the expansion~\cite{Bukov2015}.
+Second, we find the temperature $\beta$ that reproduces our target energy density $\epsilon=-0.48=\text{tr}(\rho^F_{\beta}H_0)/L$.
+Note that $\epsilon$ is the physical energy of the system.
+And finally, using Eqs.~\eqref{eq:wmn} and \eqref{eq:SdotP}, we compute the temperature increase $d\beta$ in a small time step $dt$ and the corresponding new energy $\epsilon'$.
+Thus, we obtain the heating rate as $(\epsilon'-\epsilon)/dt$.

 We remark that the Floquet FGR, even at the 6th order, fails to describe the heating rate for very large amplitudes $h_x\gtrsim6$ (see Fig.~\ref{fig:heating_rate}).
-This is due to the failure of the Magnus expansion for $H_F$ as it contains terms of the order $O(T^{N}h_x^{N+1})$, which do not decrease with the order of the expansion.
+This is due to the failure of the Magnus expansion for $H_F$ as it contains terms of the order $O(T^{N}h_x^{N+1})$, which do not decrease with $N$.
 Applying the Floquet FGR in this limit would require a different approach for finding the approximate Floquet Hamiltonian, for example, high-frequency expansion in the rotating frame~\cite{Bukov2015,Bukov2016sw,Haldar2021}, replica resummation of the BCH series~\cite{Vajna2018}, or flow equation method~\cite{Vogl2019,Claassen2021}.
-We anticipate that the Floquet FGR will remain accurate if we use one of those methods and find the local Floquet Hamiltonian, which describes well the initial prethermal dynamics at large $h_x$.
+We anticipate that the Floquet FGR will remain accurate if we use one of those methods.